What is Total Physical Response?

 Babies don’t learn from memorizing lists; why should children and adults? -James Asher, Speech at Cambridge University (TPR World)

-The most important aspect of TPR is that the students are supposed to be moving their bodies.
+When you use TPR students must use their bodies.
+If not, this strategy will be fruitless.
 Why?
-By adding body movement it allows for understanding and retention of the words being learned.
+Body movement allows for understanding and retention of the words being learned.
 How does it work?
 The teacher gives a command and the student uses their body to respond to that command.
 A simple example is “sit” and “stand”.
 The teacher says “sit” and the student sits.
 The teacher says “stand” and the student stands.
 However, as a middle school teacher I used TPR in a more advanced manner.

 I taught grades 6-8 for four years as a Bilingual/ESL teacher.
 Sometimes I would support students in a monolingual setting and other times I supported them in a bilingual, dual language setting.
 In both settings I used TPR to help the students learn vocabulary.
-I would pick out 10 to 15 important words for the unit and work with the entire class to create body movements to match those words.
+I would pick 10 to 15 words essential for understanding the big ideas in the unit.
+Then I worked with the entire class to create body movements to match those words.
 I would have students invent the movements so they would have ownership over it.
 Having ownership makes it more memorable for them, which connects to the objective of TPR; retaining new vocabulary and building overall language acquisition.

 Evidence That TPR Works